 Emma Curtis is a professional singer with an international career.
 You can listen to recordings of her work here: Spotify: Von der Schönheit from Mahler’s Das Lied von der Erde, Vimeo Gallery: Emma Curtis (contralto) – opera arias and The Frolick live in concert.

 Emma is a Professional Opera and Concert Singer, a Grief and Bereavement Counsellor, Massage Therapist, Secular Minister and Ceremonialist and Master Breathwork Practitioner.
 She is a graduate of the Guildhall School of Music and Drama (GGSM) and plus two years Post-diploma Vocal Training at the GSMD, and three further years working with Marilyn Horne as a fellow at the Music Academy of the West; She gained my diploma in Professional Therapeutic Massage in 1988 and in 2009 trained in Seattle under Tom Kenyon in Sound Healing and Psycho-acoustics.
-Emma studied Pelvic Pain, Chronic Fatigue, and the symptoms of Stress, relating these conditions to connections between the body and mind.
+Emma understands the symptoms of Stress and building resilience, relating connections between the body and mind.
 She is a certified Thanatologist specialising in Grief, Traumatic Loss and Bereavement, certified by Center for Loss, Colorado; also a Master Breathwork Practitioner certified by Venus Rising Institute.